Skip to main content

 Instruction:

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
-Major topics taught in this course include examining the major Christian doctrines from the perspective of Wesleyan Pentecostalism.
-It emphasizes knowing the history and theological basis of the Wesleyan Pentecostal movement and how its roots extend to the life and theology of John Wesley.
-It analyzes the key doctrines of the movement, as well as identifies similarities and differences between Wesleyan Pentecostalism and the other Protestant traditions.
+Major topics include examining the major Christian doctrines from the perspective of Wesleyan Pentecostalism; history and theological basis of the Wesleyan Pentecostal movement and how its roots extend to the life and theology of John Wesley; and key doctrines of the movement, focusing on similarities and differences between Wesleyan Pentecostalism and the other Protestant traditions.

 Credit recommendation: